 Treatment depends on the type of fracture and how severe it is.
 The first step is diagnosing, which is done with a physical exam of the area, X-ray, and possibly a CT/MRI.
 Once the diagnosis is made treatment typically involves the following:

-How long does it take for bone to heal?
+How long does it take for bones to heal?

 How can I improve the healing process?